 Only… a few months later, your life looks nothing like what you’d pictured.
-Instead of Skyping with high-profile clients from some exotic cafe, you’re answering poorly paid job ads from your parents’ basement.
+Instead of Zoom-ing with high-profile clients, you’re answering poorly paid job ads from your parents’ basement.

-If this sounds familiar, listen up: I’m about to let you in on a solid way to get yourself off the feast-or-famine freelance treadmill.
+If this sounds familiar, listen up: we’re about to let you in on a solid way to get yourself off the feast-or-famine freelance treadmill.

 It’s called recurring revenue.

 In other words, clients who hire you to work for them on a regular basis: say, one project every day, week or month, which means getting paid by that same client again and again.

 Why recurring revenue rocks for freelance writers

 Here’s why this business strategy is so important for those of you who want to earn more — and stress less — as a freelancer.